-- 15. Aluminium is the most abundant metal in the earth's crust.
+- 17. Aluminium is the most abundant metal in the earth's crust.
 It is a light-weight metal and is an excellent conductor of heat and electricity.
 At extremely low temperatures, it shows superconductivity.
 It has many desirable properties such as high malleability, ductility and mechanical strength.
 It also becomes passive on corrosion, which protects it from further corrosion.
-Anodizing of aluminium is also done to make it resistant to corrosion.
-It is mainly used for making bodies of aircrafts and automobiles, in packaging material, for building and construction purposes and in making electrical wires. - I. (a) It is given that aluminium shows high malleability and ductility.
-What is the meaning of malleability and ductility? - (b) How is the oxide of aluminium different from other metal oxides? - (c) Why does aluminium become passive on corrosion? - (d) What is anodizing? - Ans. (a) The property by virtue of which materials can be beaten into thin sheets is known as malleability.
+Anodising of aluminium is also done to make it resistant to corrosion.
+It is mainly used for making bodies of aircrafts and automobiles, in packaging material, for building and construction purposes and in making electrical wires. - (a) It is given that aluminium shows high malleability and ductility.
+What is the meaning of malleability and ductility? - (b) How is the oxide of aluminium different from other metal oxides? - (c) (i) Why does aluminium become passive on corrosion?

+- (ii) What is anodising? - Ans. (a) The property by virtue of which materials can be beaten into thin sheets is known as malleability.
 The property which allows materials to be drawn into thin wires is known as ductility. - (b) Oxides of metals are generally basic in nature.
 However, aluminium oxide is amphoteric in nature, that is, it shows both acidic and basic properties.
-Hence, it reacts with both acids and bases to form salt and water. - (c) When aluminium is left open in the air, it reacts with oxygen to form a thin layer of aluminium oxide on its surface.
-This layer of oxide prevents the further corrosion of aluminium. - (d) The process by which a thick layer of aluminium oxide is deposited on the surface of aluminium objects is known as anodizing.
-This layer makes the aluminium objects more resistant to corrosion. - II. (a) Name the property of aluminium by which it can be beaten into thin sheets.
+Hence, it reacts with both acids and bases to form salt and water. - (c) (i) When aluminium is left open in the air, it reacts with oxygen to form a thin layer of aluminium oxide on its surface.
+This layer of oxide prevents the further corrosion of aluminium.